 We have adopted a Vendor Code of Conduct that extends our values to company vendors and serves to highlight our commitment to ethical business practices, safe labor conditions, respect for human rights, environmental stewardship and regulatory compliance.

-Management is responsible for identifying material risks, implementing appropriate risk management strategies, integrating risk management into our decision-making process and ensuring that information with respect to material risks is transmitted to senior executives and our Board of Directors.
+Management is responsible for identifying and assessing material risks, implementing appropriate risk management strategies, integrating risk management into our decision-making process, and ensuring that information with respect to material risks is transmitted to senior executives and the Board of Directors.

 Performing an annual enterprise risk evaluation by management and internal auditors ensures that we are cognizant of risks and proactively mitigate such risks.
 Members of the Board of Directors regularly meet with members of management, internal audit and other key personnel who advise the Board on areas of enterprise risk, the company’s risk mitigation and response strategies, and any incidents that have arisen.
 Our Board helps determine if any additional policies need to be enacted or any further actions need to be taken to minimize potential risks.

 Invitation Homes is committed to maintaining a secure and safe technology environment.
 We employ a multi-layered security model that leverages risk-based controls with a focus on protecting our residents' and associates’ data.